receptektas/test/README.md

 - Accepts user-uploaded images in common formats (JPEG, PNG)
 - Preprocesses the images for compatibility with the style transfer models
 - Applies a Van Gogh style transfer using Stable Diffusion and ControlNet
-- Outputs a high-quality, stylized version of the input image
+- Outputs a stylized version of the input image

 ## Installation